 How to Clear Honeywell Thermostat Waiting for Equipment Message

-Once the Waiting for Equipment message times out, normal heating and cooling resumes.
+Again, once the Waiting for Equipment message times out, normal heating and cooling resumes.

-- How to Calibrate Honeywell Thermostat Temperature Setting
+- How to Change Honeywell Thermostat Temperature Setting

 - My thermostat display shows “wait” or “waiting for equipment” or has a flashing “cool on” in display.
 What does that mean? from Honeywell.com